IzKuipers/ArcOffload/README.md

 Downloads can be found on the [releases](https://github.com/IzKuipers/ArcOffload/releases/latest) page.

 ## Usage
-You'll need a Linux or MacOS system, Windows isn't currently supported.
-[Download](https://github.com/IzKuipers/ArcOffload/releases/latest) the executable, and run `./arc-offload` from the terminal.
+Windows, Linux and MacOS are all supported.
+[Download](https://github.com/IzKuipers/ArcOffload/releases/latest) the executable, and run `./arc-offload` (`.\arc-offload.exe` for Windows) from the terminal.
 Type `./arc-offload -h` to display the flags you can specify:

 ```
 $ ./arc-offload -h